FINITE FOODIE

 Filling

 1. Wash, then peel the apples.
 Cut into quarters and remove the core.
-Cut each quarter into 3-4 slices.
+Cut each quarter into 3 to 4 slices.
+(Cut into smaller pieces if desired.)
 Place in a large bowl.

 3. Chop the walnuts and stir into the apple mixture.